fernandozhs/neatnik/doc/phenotype.md

 void disassemble()
 ```

-Disassembles the `Phenotype` by breaking all connections between `Link`s and `Node`s.
+Disassembles the `Phenotype` by undoing all existing connections between `Link`s and `Node`s.
 The `deactivate()` method is always called prior to disassemblage so as to guarantee that the artificial neural network can be promptly activated once re-assembled.
 &nbsp;